vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 cyclic personal chores count over the week), so I needed to both make a shopping trip and cook food.
 To preserve time and energy for both, I skipped all exercises.

+## 2026-04-01: skipped all exercises to shift schedule to a little earlier (after drift) and make time for shopping trip in the non-rain time window

+On Wednesday 2026-04-01, I skipped all exercises in order to shift my schedule to a little earlier after lateward drift, and also to make sure I can go grocery shopping in the time window where it was not expected to rain.
+This was also expected to have the added benefit of giving me a bit of time to recover from a slightly-heavier-than-usual exercise load on 2026-03-31.